UWNETLAB/metaknowledge/documentation/index.md

 4. Run `vagrant up`
 5. Once vagrant has finished go to [http://localhost:1159/](http://localhost:1159/)

-What you are doing by running `vagrant up` is creating an Ubuntu VM and provisioning it with the script `bootstrap` also in vagrant.
+What you are doing by running `vagrant up` is creating an Ubuntu VM and provisioning it with the script `bootstrap,` which is also in vagrant.
 If you run`vagrant up` again it only starts the VM.
 To access the VM's notebook once it is created:

 1. Go to the vagrant directory
 2. Run `vagrant up`